-Respondents who aren’t qualified to answer your particular set of questions based on their background, behavior, or industry may answer questions in a way that suits them, or just select random answers, skewing results.
+Respondents who aren’t qualified to answer your particular set of questions based on their background, behavior, or industry may answer questions in a way that suits them.
+Or, they may just select random answers, skewing results.
 Weeding these respondents out helps preserve the quality of response to your surveys.

 4. Improved Respondent Experience

-Respondents thrust into a survey that has little relevance to them are bound to get frustrated, dropping out of the survey, or answering questions randomly without thought.
-They’re also likely to take you up on other surveys down the road, feeling as though their time will be wasted once again.
+Respondents thrust into a survey that has little relevance to them are bound to get frustrated.
+This could result in them dropping out of the survey or answering questions randomly without thought.
+And, they’ll be less likely to take you up on other surveys down the road, thinking their time will be wasted again.

 5. More Reliable Databases

-It’s not unusual for companies, once they’ve found survey candidates who fit their target audience, to continue to solicit these individuals when further research is needed.
+Once a company has found survey candidates who fit their target audience, they may continue to solicit them.
 However, people’s personal and professional situations can change over time.
-By asking screening questions, you can eliminate those who once fit your specifications but now no longer do, thus improving your database.
+Therefore, asking screening questions can eliminate those who once fit your specifications but now no longer do.
+Plus, this improves your database.